1abhisheknigam/Projects/CSharp/GeminiCompiler/ReadMe.txt

 >Hit the "next instruction" button to go to the next instruction, and "run all" to execute all remaining instrucitons.
 >"restart" button will allow you to rerun the program without reselecting the file you want to compile.
 >The current instruction box will show which instruciton is being executed.

-Examples
->See examples of the input code in the "Source Files" folder
->See images of the GUI frontend for the simulator in the "Screen Captures" folder